DisabledAbel/Moveonjoy-m3u-reboot/README.md

 For added flexibility, this repository provides an M3U playlist featuring MoveOnJoy's channels.
 With this, you can load the streams into any IPTV application that supports M3U-formatted playlists.

+You can view the full list of channels provided by MoveOnJoy

-You can view the full list of channels provided by MoveOnJoy [here]https://raw.githubusercontent.com/DisabledAbel/Moveonjoy-m3u-reboot/refs/heads/main/Channel-list[button]
+You can view the full list of channels provided by MoveOnJoy [here](https://github.com/DisabledAbel/Moveonjoy-m3u-reboot/blob/main/Channel-list]

 ## How to Use the M3U Playlist